 Padinjaruveetil recommends using a passphrase as your password.
 A longer passphrase with random words that are meaningful to you is easier for you to remember and harder for a hacker to guess.
 Also avoid using the same passphrase on different shopping accounts.

 Two-factor authentication requires you to present two pieces of information when accessing an account, such as a password and a numeric code texted to your phone.
 If a company or website offers the added security, Padinjaruveetil advises using it.

 Use credit cards instead of debit cards

 Credit cards—either a physical card or virtual one—generally offer stronger protection against fraud, Padinjaruveetil says.
-If a criminal uses your debit card, you may not get all of your money back depending on how fast you notice the fraud and take action.
+If a criminal uses your debit card, you may not get all of your money back, depending on how quickly you notice the fraud and take action.

 Among the simpler holiday shopping tips: Before you enter your credit card online, look for a lock symbol or “https” in the URL bar of your browser to help ensure your information is secure.

 When you use your credit card, be sure to check your statements once a week for any fraudulent transactions, Padinjaruveetil says.
 You can also set up credit monitoring for added peace of mind—it’s free to AAA Members through ProtectMyID.

 Yes, telling an online retailer to remember your credit card details will be easier for you on your next purchase.
 But if your account at that store becomes compromised, your card information is vulnerable, too, Padinjaruveetil says.

 Refuse to share certain personal info